-Given today’s standards, it seems like an unreliable method to measure the weight of a diamond.
-Still, the word carat lived on!
+For today’s standards this seems like a very unreliable method to measure the weight of a diamond.
+Still, the word carat survived.

 Is carat weight the most important factor when buying a diamond?